hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-testnet-node.md

 ---
-title: How to run testnet node
+title: How to Run a Testnet Node
 ---

-This procedure demonstrates how to run a local testnet node using Docker images.
+This guide shows you how to run a local testnet node using Docker images.

 :::note

-This procedure focuses on Unix-like operating systems (Linux and MacOS).
-This procedure has not been tested on Windows.
+This guide focuses on Unix-like operating systems (Linux and MacOS).
+This has not been tested on Windows.

 :::